Main index | Section 1 | 日本語 | Options |

 The operator may be any one of the following:

-As in C, make will only evaluate a conditional as far as is necessary to determine its value.
-Parentheses may be used to change the order of evaluation.
-The boolean operator ‘amp;!’ may be used to logically negate an entire conditional.
-It is of higher precedence than ‘amp;&&’.
+make only evaluates a conditional as far as is necessary to determine its value.
+Parentheses can be used to override the operator precedence.
+The boolean operator ' amp;!' may be used to logically negate an entire conditional.
+It is of higher precedence than ' amp;&&'.

-The value of expression may be any of the following:
+The value of expression may be any of the following function call expressions:

-When make is evaluating one of these conditional expressions, and it encounters a (white-space separated) word it doesn't recognize, either the "make" or "defined" expression is applied to it, depending on the form of the conditional.
-If the form is ‘.ifdef’, ‘.ifndef’, or ‘.if’ the "defined" expression is applied.
-Similarly, if the form is ‘.ifmake’ or ‘.ifnmake’, the "make" expression is applied.
+When make is evaluating one of these conditional expressions, and it encounters a (whitespace separated) word it doesn't recognize, either the "make" or "defined" function is applied to it, depending on the form of the conditional.
+If the form is ' .ifdef', ' .ifndef' or ' .if', the "defined" function is applied.
+Similarly, if the form is ' .ifmake' or ' .ifnmake', the "make" function is applied.

-If the conditional evaluates to true the parsing of the makefile continues as before.
+If the conditional evaluates to true, parsing of the makefile continues as before.
 If it evaluates to false, the following lines are skipped.
-In both cases this continues until a ‘.else’ or ‘.endif’ is found.
+In both cases, this continues until the corresponding ' .else' or ' .endif' is found.

 amp;.for variable [variable ... ] in expression

-After the for expression is evaluated, it is split into words.
-On each iteration of the loop, one word is taken and assigned to each variable, in order, and these variables are substituted into the make-rules inside the body of the for loop.
+The expression is expanded and then split into words.
+On each iteration of the loop, one word is taken and assigned to each variable, in order, and these variables are substituted into the make-lines inside the body of the for loop.
 The number of words must come out even; that is, if there are three iteration variables, the number of words provided must be a multiple of three.

 .EXEC | Target is never out of date, but always execute commands anyway. |